Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-Growing Broccoli in Pots -
+Growing Broccoli in Pots

-In fact, if the proper planning is done to maximize space, container gardening can be a sustainable means to providing yourself with edible fruits and vegetables throughout the season.
+In fact, if the proper planning is done to maximize space, container gardening can be a sustainable way to provide yourself with edible fruits and vegetables throughout the season.
 Even larger crops like broccoli can be easily tamed to grow successfully in a pot.
-This brings us to our topic of the day, Broccoli in the Container Garden.
-Come learn the basics to planting, growing, and harvesting broccoli in containers.
+This brings us to our topic of the day: broccoli in a container garden.
+Come learn the basics of planting, growing, and harvesting broccoli in containers.

-Basic Broccoli Necessities -
+Basic Broccoli Necessities

-- Containers - Since broccoli is a larger and heavier feeding vegetable crop, a container size of at least three gallons should be provided for every broccoli plant grown.
+- Containers: Since broccoli is a larger and heavier-feeding vegetable crop, a container size of at least three gallons should be provided for every broccoli plant grown.

-- Potting Soil - As a heavy feeder, broccoli will also need a potting soil that is high in nutrition.
+- Potting Soil: As a heavy feeder, broccoli will also need a potting soil that is high in nutrition.
 An organic potting soil that has been amended with a good amount of nutritious compost should be sought.
 Besides nutrition, broccoli also prefers the soil to be light, well aerated and have good drainage properties.

-- Fertilizer - Generally speaking, fertilizer is not as important.
+- Fertilizer: Generally speaking, fertilizer is not as important.
 If you started off with a premium potting soil, there should only be a need to fertilize your broccoli plants once or twice during their life cycle.
-For this, I recommend an all purpose organic fertilizer with the addition of micro-nutrients such as boron and magnesium.
+For this, I recommend an all-purpose organic fertilizer with the addition of micro-nutrients such as boron and magnesium.

-- Sunlight - Although broccoli is a larger and fast growing vegetable crop, its need for direct sunlight is a little less than many other similar sized plants.
+- Sunlight: Although broccoli is a larger and fast-growing vegetable crop, its need for direct sunlight is a little less than many other similar-sized plants.
 Shade tolerant to a certain degree, broccoli plants will thrive with a minimum of 8 hours of direct sunlight daily.

-- Temperature - Broccoli tends to bolt (flower) when the temperatures rise above 75 degrees Fahrenheit.
+- Temperature: Broccoli tends to bolt (flower) when the temperatures rise above 75 degrees Fahrenheit.
 When broccoli bolts, there is no harvestable produce to be had.
 To keep your broccoli plants producing, grow only in the cooler temperatures of spring and autumn.

-Growing Broccoli from Seed -
+Growing Broccoli From Seed

-Starting your garden with store bought broccoli transplants can be a great way to grow, but I much prefer starting my plants from seed.
+Starting your garden with store-bought broccoli transplants can be a great way to grow, but I much prefer starting my plants from seed.
 With seeds, you have more control over the variety grown, germination conditions, as well as planting and transplanting dates.
 Here's how to grow broccoli from seed:

-Choose Fast Maturing Broccoli Varieties -
+Choose Fast-Maturing Broccoli Varieties

-In order to maintain an efficient container garden, it's important to select fast maturing broccoli varieties.
-By selecting speedy cultivars such as Atlantic, De Cicco, or Waltham #29, you'll be able to harvest full size broccoli heads in as little as 50-65 days from sprouting!
+In order to maintain an efficient container garden, it's important to select fast-maturing broccoli varieties.
+By selecting speedy cultivars such as Atlantic, De Cicco, or Waltham #29, you'll be able to harvest full-size broccoli heads in as little as 50-65 days from sprouting!
 Quick growing cycles like these will free up your containers for subsequent plantings.

 - Start germinating broccoli seeds indoors, 4-7 weeks before your area's average last frost.
 The seedlings will be grown indoors only for a short period of time, after which they'll be transplanted to an outdoor container, 2-3 weeks before the average last frost.